And regret is that the bird is gone,

 Or because the angle of the sphere is out of our control

 ~ from 'Loss' by Bruce Pascoe

-Extinction Elegies is a series of trans-national poetic commissions that spotlight species at risk or recently extinct.
+Extinction Elegies is a series of trans-national poetic commissions that deepen empathy with species at risk or recently extinct.

-In collaboration with Durham Centre for Cultural Ecologies (Durham University) and Cairns Institute (James Cook University), Red Room Poetry has commissioned six celebrated Australian poets to create and record new elegies that reflect on losses and endangerment of Australian species.
+Red Room Poetry, in collaboration with Durham Centre for Cultural Ecologies (Durham University), has commissioned six celebrated Australian poets to create and record new elegies that reflect on losses and endangerment of Australian species.
 John Kinsella laments the Christmas Island Pipistrelle, Michelle Cahill the King Island Emu, and Bruce Pascoe the Azure Kingfisher.
 Together with poems by Ali Cobby Eckermann, Mark Tredinnick and Stuart Cooke, these elegies remind us how human life is intertwined with all life on earth.

 As countless species disappear due to global environmental change, we edge closer to the next ‘great extinction’ – the sixth in our planet's history.
 Extinction Elegies takes the elegy – a poetic form traditionally used to reflect on human losses – and refocuses it through lyric attention on the non-human realm.

 A three-part radio series with poets and extinction experts John Woinarski, Sarah Bekessy and Thomas Bristow, explore losses of the non-human world to encourage awareness, empathy and inspire action through poetry.
 Linked public readings, podcasts, publications and learning resources support action and workshops at hyperlocal levels.

 Write a poem, save a quoll!